Kreyu/data-table-bundle/docs/src/docs/features/theming.md

 ```

 In this case, the `column_header` will render "Label B".
 The `data_table_theme_block` function will iterate
-through the data table themes in reverse and render the first block that matches the name.
+through the data table themes render the last block that matches the name, as each theme overrides the previous ones.

 In some cases, the `attr` variable may be incorrectly rendered on each nested element.
 For example: